Trinity College Dublin

 Admission Requirements

-• The MSc course is open to graduates from medicine, physiotherapy and a limited number of places are also offered to certified athletic training therapists (Ireland, USA and Canada only) and sports rehabilitation therapists (UK / Ireland BASRaT affiliated only).
+• The programme is open to graduates from medicine and physiotherapy.
+There are a limited number of places on offer to certified athletic training therapists (Ireland, the USA and Canada only) and sports rehabilitation therapists (UK or UK accredited courses in Ireland).

 Application dates